 An AI-powered system of assessment has various advantages over traditional methods.
-AIpowered systems give fast results while human-based sensory interpretation is inconsistent and slow.
-These systems provide reliability when measuring texture conditions, microbial count and color distribution (Wang & Li, 2024).
+AI-powered systems give fast results while human-based sensory interpretation is inconsistent and slow.
+These systems provide reliability when measuring texture conditions, microbial count and color distribution (Wang and Li, 2024).
 AI-powered models process data rapidly, which allows immediate collection of feedback (Zatsu et al., 2024).
 The immediate system of assessment reduces production delays.
 Incorporation of predictive analytics allows stakeholders to detect quality issues in advance, which enhances customer safety (Sarker et al., 2024).
 AI technology gives businesses an automatic system that does not require training.
 Incorporation of AI models in manufacturing can minimize the engagement of employees in the manufacturing process.
-Furthermore, the impact of AI on the meat industry is discussed in Fig. 2, and the advantages of using AI in the meat industry are discussed in Fig. 3 proper data sets, thus AI models are unreliable due to a lack of sufficient information.
-A huge disadvantage of AI models is their black-box system, which gives no access to the decision-making pathways (Samir, 2023).
-When dealing with critical sectors like food safety, where traceability is required, these unexplained AI systems have a huge drawback.
-Further challenges to implementing AI are shown in Fig. 4.
+Furthermore, the impact of AI on the meat industry is discussed in Fig. 2, and the advantages of using AI in the meat industry are discussed in Fig. 3.